 Fishermen use a wide range of gear to land their catch.
 Every type has its own effects on the ocean.
 By selecting the right gear for the right job, the fishing industry can help minimize its impact on the environment.

-Harpooning is a traditional method for catching large fish—and it's still used today by skilled fishermen.
-When a harpooner spots a fish, he thrusts or shoots a long aluminum or wooden harpoon into the animal and hauls it aboard.
-Harpooners catch large, pelagic predators such as bluefin tuna and swordfish.
-Harpooning is an environmentally responsible fishing method.
-Bycatch of unwanted marine life is not a concern because harpoon fishermen visually identify the species and size of the targeted fish before killing it.
+Harpoons are poles that have a steel point with one or more barbs at the end and usually a retrieving line.
+When a fisherman targets a fish, he thrusts or shoots the harpoon into the animal and hauls it aboard.
+This traditional fishing method is still used today by skilled anglers to catch pelagic predators such as bluefin tuna and swordfish.
+Modern harpoons are shot by guns.
+Bycatch of unwanted marine life is not a concern because the species and size of the fish are identified before it’s caught.

 Fish Farming (Aquaculture)

 In the next decade, the majority of fish we eat will be farm-raised, not wild.
 Global aquaculture includes over 100 species, farmed in everything from traditional earthen ponds to high-tech tank systems.
 Each farming system has its own distinct environmental footprint.
 By choosing seafood from better farms and production systems, consumers can play a positive role in reducing aquaculture's potential negative impacts.

 Bottom culture involves growing mussels, oysters, scallops and clams on the seabed and harvesting them by hand, rakes or dredging.
 Seaweed may also be grown by bottom culture.

 Flowthrough raceways allow farmers to divert water from a waterway, like a stream or well, so it flows continuously through channels containing fish.
 These long and linear containment structures can be indoor or outdoor and are usually above ground in a terraced configuration.
 Treating wastewater can greatly minimize environmental impacts, which can include contamination of waterways and spreading disease to wild fish.
 U.S. farmers raise rainbow trout in raceways.